mintbomb27/kyverno-kuttl/README.md

     * Expected Result: It should create another ConfigMap(StrategicMergePatch) with the mentioned label
 * To check if the mutation is taking place in a namespace other than `team-*`
     * Expected Result: It should not find any matching resource to apply the mutation

+## GitHub Action

+Wrote an action based from the Kyverno's existing action for conformance tests with a few modifications.
+It prepares the image from the kyverno repository, and checks with the test given here.